athyagat/layback/README.md

 4. "Build" the project
 5. "Run" to run each experiment as defined in omnetpp.ini, change ini file to reflect your simulation method.
-6. The entire process can be automated with a common command prompt execution using the command:
+6. The entire process can be automated with a omnetpp "run" command on command-prompt window.